-With session reliability enabled, EDT, and TCP are attempted in parallel during the initial connection, session reliability reconnection, and auto client reconnect.
+With session reliability enabled, EDT, and TCP are attempted in parallel during the following:

+- Initial connection

+- · Session reliability reconnection

+- · Auto client reconnect

 This enhancement reduces connection time when EDT is preferred.
 However, the required underlying UDP transport is unavailable and TCP must be used.